buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 ## Attributes

 ### PredefinedType
 Predefined generic type for an opening that is specified in an enumeration.
-There may be a property set given specificly for the predefined types.
+There may be a property set given specifically for the predefined types.
 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.